-Services that are covered for you What you must pay when you get these services You are also covered for supplemental vision benefits that Original Supplemental vision benefits Medicare does not cover.
-These benefits are detailed separately at the You are covered for end of this chart. supplemental vision benefits.
-See - Please note: the network of providers for your supplemental vision the supplemental vision benefit benefits may be different than the network of providers for the description at the end of this chart Original Medicare vision benefits listed above. for details.
-The (preventive service) only applies to Glaucoma Screening.
-Prior authorization rules may apply.
+Services that are covered for you What you must pay when you get these services Authorization may be required.
 Contact the plan for details.
-"Welcome to Medicare" Preventive Visit In-Network: There is no coinsurance, The plan covers the one-time "Welcome to Medicare" preventive visit.
-The copayment, or deductible for the visit includes a review of your health, as well as education and counseling "Welcome to Medicare" preventive about the preventive services you need (including certain screenings and visit. shots), and referrals for other care if needed.
+"Welcome to Medicare" Preventive Visit In Network: There is no coinsurance, The plan covers the one-time "Welcome to Medicare" preventive visit.
+The copayment, or deductible for the visit includes a review of your health, as well as education and counseling "Welcome to Medicare" about the preventive services you need (including certain screenings and preventive visit. shots), and referrals for other care if needed.
 Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.